haze-lang/Design/README.md

 the theoretical background in Programming Language Theory.

 ## Research
 Collection of features and literature for the design.
+For details, see [Research](/Research/README.md).

 ### Pure Functional Programming
 Pure functional programming features from Lisp and family, notably Haskell.